 Look for a steam wand that can be controlled manually, contains two to four steam holes, and swivels around to provide the best angles for steaming.

 Water reservoir or plumbing

 If you have an area on your kitchen counter that allows you access to plumbing, you may want to choose an espresso machine that can be connected directly to the water line.
 With this set-up, you won’t ever need to worry about your machine running out of water, because the machine draws water directly from the line.

 The specialty coffees served in coffee shops generally use a standard double espresso shot.
-A standard double espresso shot takes 16 to 22 grams of coffee grounds to produce 30 to 40 grams of espresso.
-If you want this for your home brewing experience, you’ll need to make sure that the espresso machine you choose has a group head that’s large enough to fit portafilters of that capacity.
+A standard size double espresso shot takes 16 to 22 grams of coffee grounds to produce 30 to 40 grams of espresso.
+If you want this for your home brewing experience, you’ll need to make sure that the espresso machine you choose has a group head (or brewing head) that’s large enough to fit portafilters of that capacity.

 Be aware that most low-end machines have much smaller portafilters.
 Bear in mind that a larger portafilter allows you to pull larger shots, giving you more caffeine content, more flavor, and allowing you to split shots between two drinks if you want to.

 The features mentioned above are the main ones to look out for when you’re buying a home espresso machine.
-At the end of the day, an espresso machine is a valuable tool, but it’s the quality of the beans you use that will determine whether your final brew tastes excellent or not.
+At the end of the day, an espresso machine is a valuable tool, but it’s the quality of the ground beans you use that will determine whether your final brew tastes excellent or not.
 Always buy freshly roasted, high-grade beans to be sure that your new machine gives you the results you’re looking for.

 Single boiler or double boiler?